Virtual Riot

-Christian Valentin Brunn (born 20 July 1994), better known by his stage name Virtual Riot, is a German DJ and electronic music producer.
-He has released seventeen extended plays and two studio albums, most notably his 2016 extended play Chemistry, which peaked at 20 on Billboard's Dance/Electronic Albums charts and 2018's extended play German Engineering, which peaked at No. 11 on the Dance/Electronic Digital Song Sales chart.
+Christian Valentin "Val" Brunn (born 20 July 1994), better known by his stage name Virtual Riot, is a German DJ and electronic music producer.
+He has released seventeen extended plays and three studio albums, most notably his 2016 extended play Chemistry, which peaked at 20 on Billboard's Dance/Electronic Albums charts and 2018's extended play German Engineering, which peaked at No. 11 on the Dance/Electronic Digital Song Sales chart.
 He was signed to the independent music label Disciple Recordings in 2014.
 On 16 April 2019, he announced a publishing deal with Skrillex's OWSLA.

 Career

 Brunn had numerous Beatport chart hits including "One For All, All For One" with Razihel and "Cali Born" with Helicopter Showdown.
 Other electronic music outlets, such as Your EDM, have called his music "non-traditional" and "edgy", comparing him to artists like Savant.

 Prior to producing under the alias "Virtual Riot", Brunn produced ambient dubstep and future garage music under the alias "Your Personal Tranquilizer".

 Brunn released several EPs under British record label Disciple, including his charted EP, Chemistry.
 He produces in genres such as riddim, future bass, future garage, electro house, and both traditional and melodic dubstep.

-On August 9, 2021, Brunn announced his debut studio album titled Simulation, which released on the 10th of September that same year.
+On 9 August 2021, Brunn announced his debut studio album titled Simulation, which released on 10 September that same year on Disciple Recordings.

-On the 18th of October 2024, Brunn released his 2nd studio album on the label Monstercat, titled Stealing Fire.
+On 18 October 2024, Brunn released his second studio album on the label Monstercat, titled Stealing Fire.

+On 9 April 2026, Brunn released his third studio album, Burning Out, also on Monstercat.